conradakunga/Blog/_posts/2022-03-29-cleaner-code-with-swtich-expressions-in-c-.md

 ---
 layout: post
 title: Cleaner Code With Swtich Expressions In C#
-date: 2022-03-30 19:58:46 +0300
+date: 2022-03-29 14:30:46 +0300
 categories:
     - C#
     - Algorithms
 ---
-Everyone who remembers their path towards becoming a software engineer will remember the problem of writing a program that given a mark, allocates a grade according to a table like this:
+Everyone who remembers their path towards becoming a programmer, either as a hobbyist or a career software engineer, will remember the problem of writing this program - given a mark, allocates a grade according to a table like this:

 | Marks | Grade |
 |:-------:|:-------:|